abhishekbarman1772/groupChat/README.md

 for running the test cases you need to install (pytest) and run test_sample.py by using pytest

-WARNING:- server shoud be running while running testgit config --global user.email "you@example.com"
+WARNING:- server shoud be running while running test